damian-pm/prestashop_examples/examples/ExampleCustomEmailTheme/README.md

 **If you want to send emails, you have to install server SMTP.
 And configurate it in file ``/app/config/parameters.php``**

 ### Install
-You have 2 options to create email theme in module:
+You have 3 options to create email theme in module:
 1. Just copy example to the root project

     or

 1. Make example from previousle task [click here](https://github.com/damian-pm/prestashop_examples/tree/master/examples/ExampleEmailTheme), this will be a skeleton for **PrestaShop generator** and it will copy it to the dir `themes/sea/mails`, if you dont have directory `mails` in themes/ this wont generate theme.

+    Here are 2 options:
-    PrestaShop can generate theme in `Admin Panel > Design > Email Theme`.
+    1. PrestaShop can generate theme in `Admin Panel > Design > Email Theme`.
         * Slect theme, are only dirs from `/mails`
         * select lang
         etc.
         click 'generate' and vua la you have new email theme in `themes/`

+    1. Or from console:
+    ```bash
+    php bin/console prestashop:mail:generate modern_sea en themes/sea/mails
+    ```

 ### Error - Bug 'CssToAttributeConverter' - how fix it
 In version 1.7.6.7 is not fixed yet.